active-interest/seo-ultimate/readme.txt

 == Changelog ==

+= Version 5.5 (May 20, 2011) =
+* Feature: Meta Robot Tags Editor now has a noindex/nofollow mass-editor for categories, tags, and custom taxonomy terms

 = Version 5.4 (May 19, 2011) =
 * Feature: Meta Robot Tags Editor now has a noindex/nofollow mass-editor for posts, pages, and custom post types